Orange-OpenSource/hurl/docs/tutorial/chaining-requests.md

 Duration:        12 ms
 ```

-We can see that the test is still ok, now two requests are ran in chain, and each response can be
+We can see that the test is still ok, now two requests are being run in sequence, and each response can be
 tested independently.

 ## Test REST Api